-- 1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers documented by the CA in its Certificate Policy and/or Certification Practice Statement) and - 2.
+- 1. MUST include one or more explicit policy identifiers that indicatesindicate the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiersReserved Certificate Policy Identifiers or identifiers documented by the Subordinate CA in its Certificate Policy and/or Certification Practice Statement) and - 2.
+MAY contain one or more identifiers documented by the Subordinate CA in its Certificate Policy and/or Certification Practice Statement and - 2.3.
 MUST NOT contain the anyPolicy identifier (2.5.29.32.0).